إنتقل إلى المحتوى الرئيسي

 UI strings and i18n

 UI strings are separate from product content translations.
-Product content lives with authored records such as tours, tiles, and events.
-Application chrome, including buttons, navigation, and errors, ships as keyed translations resolved at runtime.
+Product content is written by operators for tours, tiles, and events.
+Application copy, including buttons, navigation, and errors, is maintained as product interface text.

 • Shared fundamentals reused everywhere.